bprall/bprall.github.io/README.md

 ```

 ## Configuration
 - **Firebase Setup:** This project requires Firebase for authentication.
-Set up your own Firebase configuration by following the [Firebase setup instructions](https://firebase.google.com/docs/web/setup), and update the configuration in the project code.
+Set up your own Firebase configuration by following the [Firebase setup instructions](https://firebase.google.com/docs/web/setup), and add the configuration in the project code.